trisfaizal/Marketing-Site/src/_features/hosting.md

     text: DDoS attacks are a constant threat to taking down or slowing down your site for customers.
 With DDoS protection your site stays online even with the most sophisticated attacks.
     icon: artificial-intelligence
   - heading: Scales to your needs
-    text: Whether you're planning a super bowl ad or are already experiencing huge traffic loads, CloudCannon scales to handle your traffic.
+    text: Whether you're planning a Super Bowl ad or are already experiencing huge traffic loads, CloudCannon scales to handle your traffic.
     icon: social-growth
   - heading: Hosting you can rely on
     text: Don't lose sleep over downtime.
 CloudCannon hosting remains online and fast even under the largest traffic loads.
     icon: financial-data
   - heading: Easy form submissions
     text: Handle forms on your site with pure HTML, no backend required.
-Email the submitted data or output it to another service using Zapier..
+Email the submitted data or output it to another service using Zapier.
     icon: group-chat
 features_grid:
   - heading: Redirects